gabrielproencaalves/simpages/README.md

 # simpages

-Simple static html pages generator from markdown files.
+Simple static html pages generator from markdown files with almost no configuration.
 This is useful for quick and minimalist creation of blog pages, or articles, hosted on static hosting systems such as Github Pages, Codeberg Pages, Gitlab Pages, Bitbucket, Gitea and other similar services.